| The

 The

-first step to using bitwise operators to indicate more than
+first step to using bitwise operators to indicate more than one

-the bits that you'd like to use.
+you'd like to use.
 Figure 5.1 shows

 an example of 8 bits that could be used to control the attributes